weslleycsil/estudos-certificacoes/oracle/OCI Foundations/02-OCI-Introduction.md

 ## Fault Domain

-Structure within an Availability Domain.
+A logical grouping of hardware and infrastructure within an Availability Domain.
 Each AD contains three FD's, and each FD's has its own link, thus establishing high availability between FD's

 ## Compartment